RockRapids/SHOP/_posts/2021-06-26-semantic-web-graph-theory-reading-list.markdown

 # These annotated reading lists will not include proprietary packages or papers from journals with a pay wall

+We might reference proprietary packages or papers, but we will not add them to curated lists

 # Introduction